jaumPedr/ChessProject/README.md

 Namming movements

- -During a movement declaration, is firstly used the piece letter, then the destination square, example: Ra5 (Rook to a5).
+ - During a movement declaration, is firstly used the piece letter, then the destination square, example: Ra5 (Rook to a5).
- -In a pawn move case, is used only the destination square, example: e4 (Pawn to e4).
+ - In a pawn move case, is used only the destination square, example: e4 (Pawn to e4).

 Captures

- -Durring a capture is declared a piece (or nothing if is a pawn), then is used the char 'x' and the captured position.
+ - Durring a capture is declared a piece (or nothing if is a pawn), then is used the char 'x' and the captured position.
  Example: Nxe4 (Knigth captures e4).

- -During a pawn capture, before the 'x' is declared the used pawn column.
+ - During a pawn capture, before the 'x' is declared the used pawn column.
 That occurs to disambiguate a pawn capture.
  Example: exd5 (the pawn in the column 'e' captures the position d5).

  - En Pessant is a special chess move made against another pawn.
 It is similar to a pawn capture, but in the capture notation is used the position where the pawn will move.